MarkWme/ARMProject/blog/Anatomy of a Template.md

 ### Content Version

->       "contentVersion": "1.0.0.0",
+        "contentVersion": "1.0.0.0",

 The second line defines a version number for this template.
 It **has** to be made up of four numbers, seperated by dots, as shown.
 The version numbering system used is up to you, but it makes good sense to figure something out that makes sense to you.
 For example, you could use a year, month, day and version

->       "contentVersion": "2017.01.06.001"
+        "contentVersion": "2017.01.06.001"

 ### Resources

->       "resources": [
+        "resources": [
->        ]
+        ]

 The third line is where all the action is.
 The resources section is where you list all of the things you're going to deploy.
-As you can see it defaults to an empty array, but as you build out your template you'll quickly have many items listed here
+As you can see it defaults to an empty array, but as you build out your template you'll quickly have many items listed here.